zlockewtg/RLinf/docs/source-en/rst_source/start/llm-eval.rst

        "time_use_in_minite": "62:06"
    }

-``acc`` reports the **average accuracy across all sampled responses**, which serves as the main evaluation metric.
+The field ``acc`` represents the **average accuracy across all sampled responses**, which is the main evaluation metric.

-Example Model Output:
+Model output example:

 .. code-block:: javascript